Cathay Pacific: 1946–1960: The early years

 In 1948, a new legal person of Cathay Pacific Airways was incorporated, with John Swire & Sons (now known as Swire Group), China Navigation Company, Australian National Airways being the new shareholders of the new entity, acquiring the assets from the old legal person; the old legal person, was renamed into Cathay Pacific Holdings, as well as retaining 10% shares of the new Cathay Pacific Airways. de Kantzow, Farrell and Russell were the shareholders of Cathay Pacific Holdings at that time.
 It was reported that the colonial British government of Hong Kong required the airline was majority-owned by the British.
 Despite de Kantzow being a British subject through his Australian roots, Farrell was an American, thus forcing them to sell their majority stake.
 Under Swire's management, de Kantzow remained in the airline until 1951, while Farrell had sold his minority stake in Cathay Pacific soon after Swire's takeover in 1948, due to his wife's health problems.
 He returned to Texas and became a successful businessman.

 Swire later acquired 52% of Cathay Pacific Airways.
 As of 31 December 2017, the airline is still owned by Swire Group to the extent of 45% through its subsidiary Swire Pacific Limited, as the largest shareholder.
 However, Swire Group also formed a shareholders' agreement with the second largest shareholder, Air China (which controlled by state-owned China National Aviation Holding), which Cathay Pacific and Air China had a cross ownership.

 In the late 1940s, the Hong Kong Government divided the local aviation market between Cathay Pacific and its only local competitor, the Jardine Matheson-owned Hong Kong Airways: Cathay Pacific was allocated routes to the south (including South-East Asia and Australia), while Hong Kong Airways was allocated routes to the north (including mainland China, Korea, and Japan).
 The situation changed with the establishment of the People's Republic of China and the Korean War, which reduced the viability of the northern routes.
 In 1959, Cathay Pacific acquired Hong Kong Airways, and became the dominant airline in Hong Kong.

-Under Swire, another important sister company, HAECO, was established in 1950.
-Nowadays, it's one of the major aeroplane repair service companies of Hong Kong with divisions in other cities of China.
+Under Swire, another significant sister company, HAECO, was established in 1950.
+It has since become one of the major aeroplane repair service companies of Hong Kong with divisions in other cities of China, such as Xiamen, Beijing, Shanghai, Chengdu, and Chongqing.